dayton-outar/shillings/docs/EXPERIENCE/HOOKED.md

 ## Chapter 1.
 The Habit Zone

 > Habits are one of the ways the brain learns complex behaviors.
-Neuroscientists believe habits give us the ability to focus our attention on other things by storing automatic responses in the basal ganglia, an area of the brain associated with involuntary actions.2
+Neuroscientists believe habits give us the ability to focus our attention on other things by storing automatic responses in the basal ganglia, an area of the brain associated with involuntary actions.
 >
-> Habits form when the brain takes a shortcut and stops actively deliberating over what to do next.3 The brain quickly learns to codify behaviors that provide a solution to whatever situation it encounters.
+> Habits form when the brain takes a shortcut and stops actively deliberating over what to do next.
+The brain quickly learns to codify behaviors that provide a solution to whatever situation it encounters.
 >
 > ...
 >